rb80/oracle-hospitality-integration-platform-bootcamp/basic-setup.md

 ## 2. Understanding the Developer Portal

+### 2a.
+Finding APIs and workflows

-1. Searching for the Customer Relationship Management API.
+1. Searching for the Enterprise Configuration API.
 See [API Search Engine](https://docs.oracle.com/en/industries/hospitality/integration-platform/ohipu/ch_discover_and_subscribe_to_APIs.htm#OHIPU-APISearchEngine-3C569607)
-2. View the API specifications for the V1 Customer Relationship Management API
+2. View the API specifications for the V1 Enterprise Configuration API
 3. Search for the operation `getHotelDetails`
 4. Find the example request in Postman for `getHotelDetails` ![alt text](images/getting_started_2_4.png "screenshot of Oracle Hospitality Integration Platform developer portal searching for getHotelDetails highlighting the method to get to the Postman sample")
 5. Find the workflow for checking in

+### 2b.
+Creating an application

-6. Create an application and subscribe it to the Property APIs.
+1. Create an application and subscribe it to the Property APIs.
 See [Registering an Application](https://docs.oracle.com/en/industries/hospitality/integration-platform/ohipu/c_register_and_manage_applications.htm#OHIPU-CreatingAnApplication-D59E4A5D).
 Note down the Application Key.

 ## 3. Obtaining credentials